jennizalwango/EPIC_MAIL/README.md

  $ code .
  ```

-##You have to install a virutualenvirnoment,
+> - You have to install a virutualenvirnoment,
 ```
   $ pip3 install virtualenv
 ```

-##Create the virtual envirnoment
+> - Create the virtual envirnoment
 ```
   $ virtualenv myenv
 ```

-##Activate your virtualenv to start working.
+> - Activate your virtualenv to start working.
  ```
  $ source myenv/bin/activate
  ```